flado/flado-bank/README.md

-## Suncorp Technical Test - Florin Adochiei - 06/02/2018

-# Question 1
+# FLADO bank (interview test @ Suncorp group: https://www.suncorp.com.au/)

 For the following operations, please design a set of endpoint/verb combinations that would neatly model the scenario with a RESTful approach.

 NB: No need to do any actual coding here, just document the API in a Word or text file.